Parish Life During the Corona Virus & Spiritual Resources

 Correspondence with the Office – We have installed a lock box outside the garages near the rectory sidewalk.
 Please feel free to place offertory envelopes and other correspondences to office in this lock box between 9:00 am and 6:00 pm.
 We have placed an additional Parish Office box outside the garage by the sidewalk to the parish office.
 You can stop by and pick up our parish bulletin.
 You can keep up with the information of the parish.

-Daily Prayer of Encouragement – I am currently calling members of the parish daily.
-These words of encouragement come from the daily scripture readings, and your intentions will be remembered in my daily Mass.
+Daily Prayer of Encouragement – Msgr.
+Ryan is currently calling members of the parish daily.
+These words of encouragement come from the daily scripture readings, and your intentions will be remembered in his daily Mass.
 How to join?
-Please call me at 203-377-0928 x12.
-I’ll be glad to add your name and number to my list
+Please call Msgr. at 203-377-0928 x12.
+He’ll be glad to add your name and number to his list

-As of March 12th, all non-essential meetings and events have been cancelled through May 20th due to the Corona Virus.
-Our Faith Formation classes will continue through on-line teaching.
+As of March 12th, all non-essential meetings and events have been cancelled due to the Corona Virus.
 We will continue our First Communion prep online, and will be prepared for the children to make communion when possible.
 Our visitation of the sick and shut-in will become a digital model using various forms of communication to keep our homebound close.

 Please follow the health directives of the Town and State.
 Wash your hands!
 Pray for me and I’ll pray for you!
 May our faith by stronger than our fear!

 |Office of Radio and Television, Archdiocese of Hartford||The daily Mass is broadcast live Monday through Friday and on tape delay on Saturday and Sunday at 10 a.m: http://www.ortv.org/

 WCTX, channel 59 (also known as MyTV9 WCTX)